eegsynth/eegsynth/doc/installation-linux.md

 This is required for the python-rtmidi package further down

 ```
-sudo apt-get install libasound2-dev
+sudo apt install libasound2-dev
-sudo apt-get install libjack-dev
+sudo apt install libjack-dev
 ```

 ### Install Python modules

 For Python we are using pip as the package manager.
-To install pip, use the following
+You can use either conda or virtualenv to create a virtual environment.

 ```
-sudo apt-get install python-pip # replace with pip3 for Python 3
+conda create -n eegsynth python==3.12
+conda activate eegsynth
 ```

-To make sure it is up to date, you should do
+or

 ```
-sudo pip install --upgrade pip # replace with pip3 for Python 3
+python3 -m venv eegsynth-env
+source eegsynth-env/bin/activate
 ```

-Subsequently you can install the Python modules with `pip install eegsynth` or install each of the dependencies one by one using
+Subsequently you can install EEGsynth and its dependencies with `pip install eegsynth`.
+A number of dependencies can be installed one-by-one using

 ```
-sudo pip install bitalino
+pip install bitalino
-sudo pip install colorama
-sudo pip install configparser
-sudo pip install fuzzywuzzy[speedup]
-sudo pip install matplotlib
-sudo pip install mido
+pip install mido
-sudo pip install nilearn
-sudo pip install numpy
-sudo pip install paho-mqtt
-sudo pip install pyaudio
-sudo pip install pylsl
-sudo pip install pyqtgraph
-sudo pip install pyserial
-sudo pip install pyzmq
-sudo pip install redis
-sudo pip install scipy
-sudo pip install sklearn
+pip install sklearn
-sudo pip install termcolor
-sudo pip install pyOSC          # for Python <= 3.4
+pip install pyOSC          # for Python <= 3.4
-sudo pip install python-osc     # for Python >= 3.5
+pip install python-osc     # for Python >= 3.5
-sudo pip install python-rtmidi  # for Python >= 3.5
+pip install python-rtmidi  # for Python >= 3.5
-sudo pip install wiringpi       # only for Raspberry Pi
+pip install wiringpi       # only for Raspberry Pi
 ```

-Replace pip with pip3 for Python 3 when needed.

-Due to the large number of non-Python dependencies, installing the scipy package is easier with apt-get than with pip.
+Due to the large number of non-Python dependencies, installing the scipy package is easier with `apt` or with `conda` than with pip.

 ```
-sudo apt-get install python-scipy
+sudo apt install python-scipy
 ```

 ### Install graphics

-The graphical user interfaces of `plotsignal`, `plotcontrol`, `plotspectral` and `plottrigger` are implemented with pyqtgraph, which uses either PyQt5, PyQt6 or PySide.
+The graphical user interfaces of `plotsignal`, `plotcontrol`, `plotspectral` and `plottrigger` are implemented with pyqtgraph, which uses either PyQt6, PyQt5 or PySide.
 This can be installed with

 ```
-sudo apt-get install python-pyqtgraph
+sudo apt install python-pyqtgraph
-sudo apt-get install python3-pyqt5 # for Python 3
+sudo apt install python3-pyqt5 # for Python 3
 ```

 ### Install audio